How to Become a Spanish Translator in 4 Steps

 The basic duty of a Spanish translator is to convert documents from Spanish to another language or vice versa.

-Many people confuse translators and interpreters and sometimes the terms are used interchangeably, but the two are very different.
-A Spanish translator works with written texts while an interpreter only works with the spoken language.
+Many people confuse translators and interpreters, but a Spanish translator works with written texts while an interpreter only works with the spoken language.

 Typically, a translator’s duties do not overlap with the duties of an interpreter.

-Instead of interacting directly with people, a translator’s work is mostly independent of others.
-Translators work with texts to convey the meaning of the author in a different language.
-Typically, translators convert text into their native tongue, so if Spanish is your second language, you will most likely be translating from Spanish to your native language.
+Translators usually convert text into their native tongue, so if Spanish is your second language, you will most likely be translating from Spanish to your native language.

 Who Hires Spanish Translators?

 The need for translators is on the rise.
-In fact, translator and interpreter jobs are growing at a much faster rate than typical, according to the US Bureau of Labor Statistics—an expected increase in the industry of 18% is forecast by 2026.
+In fact, translator and interpreter jobs are growing at a much faster rate than usual.

-Law firms also hire translators on a regular basis.
+- Law firms.
 A strong understanding of legal terminology in both languages is essential for this position.

-In addition, any company or organization that deals in Spanish-speaking locations may need a translator for both business-to-business and business-to-customer documents.
-If you hear that a local company is planning to open a branch in a Spanish-speaking country, you might want to inquire about a job in the field!
+- Any company or organization that deals in Spanish-speaking locations may need a translator for both business-to-business and business-to-customer documents.

 Who Should Pursue This Career Path?